La Liga to appeal against new date for postponed Clasico

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-La Liga confirmed on Thursday it will appeal the decision to play Saturday´s postponed Clasico between Barcelona and Real Madrid on December 18.
+MADRID: La Liga confirmed on Thursday it will appeal the decision to play Saturday’s postponed Clasico between Barcelona and Real Madrid on December 18.

 The Spanish Football Federation (RFEF) announced the new date on Wednesday after the two clubs came to an agreement following the postponement of the original fixture at Camp Nou due to violent, pro-independence protests in Catalonia.